Spontaneous branes formation: Introduction

 \section{Introduction}

-The idea of multidimensional gravity is an important tool for obtaining new theoretical results \cite{Abbott:1984ba,Chaichian:2000az,Brown:2013fba,Bronnikov:2009zza}.
-The paper \cite{Krause:2000uj} employs warped geometry to resolve the small cosmological constant problem.
-The concept of multidimensional inflation is thoroughly discussed in several sources, including \cite{2002PhRvD..65j5022G,Bronnikov:2009ai,Fabris:2019ecx}.
-These works posit that an extra-dimensional metric $g_n$ is stabilized at a high-energy scale.
-The stabilization of extra space as a pure gravitational effect has been studied in \cite{2003PhRvD..68d4010G,2002PhRvD..66d4014G,Arbuzov:2021yai}.
+The idea of multidimensional gravity is an important tool for obtaining new theoretical results~\cite{Abbott:1984ba,Chaichian:2000az,Brown:2013fba,Bronnikov:2009zza}.
+In paper~\cite{Krause:2000uj}, warped geometry is used to solve the problem of the small cosmological constant.
+The concept of multidimensional inflation is discussed in detail in several sources, including~\cite{2002PhRvD..65j5022G,Bronnikov:2009ai,Fabris:2019ecx}.
+These papers postulate that an extra-dimensional metric $g_n$ is stabilized at a high energy scale.
+The stabilization of extra space as a purely gravitational effect has been studied in~\cite{2003PhRvD..68d4010G,Arbuzov:2021yai}.

 Theories concerning fields confined to a three-dimensional hypersurface (a brane) within a multidimensional spacetime have been a significant area of interest for several decades.
-Akama was the first to propose this idea \cite{Akama:1982jy}.
-The same idea was independently proposed by Rubakov and Shaposhnikov\cite{Rubakov:1983bb}.
-Multiple branes formation is considered in \cite{Bronnikov:2007kw}.
-Branes are an essential tool for solving a wide range of problems, and the Hierarchy problem is undoubtedly one of the most crucial. \cite{Gogberashvili:1998vx,1999PhRvL..83.3370R,ArkaniHamed:1998rs}.
+Akama was the first to propose this idea~\cite{Akama:1982jy}.
+The thick brane hypothesis was independently proposed by Rubakov and Shaposhnikov~\cite{Rubakov:1983bb}.
+Branes are an essential tool for solving a wide range of problems.
+The hierarchy problem is undoubtedly one of the most important such problems~\cite{Gogberashvili:1998vx,1999PhRvL..83.3370R,ArkaniHamed:1998rs}.

-Thin branes are historically the first to be discussed in the literature.
-It has been shown that they suffer from some intrinsic problems - see \cite{Burgess:2015kda} - so that, despite hopeful results, they are gradually being replaced by branes with internal structure - thick branes \cite{Chumbes:2011zt,Hashemi_2018,Dzhunushaliev:2019wvv,Bazeia:2022vac}.
+Thin branes were the first to be discussed in the literature.
+It has been shown that they suffer from some intrinsic problems~\cite{Burgess:2015kda}.
+So, despite hopeful results, they are gradually being replaced by branes with an internal structure---thick branes~\cite{Bronnikov:2006bu,Chumbes:2011zt,Hashemi_2018,Dzhunushaliev:2019wvv,Bazeia:2022vac,Wan:2020smy}.
 The latter require special conditions to prove their existence and stability.
-It could be the choice of a specific metric, including the warp factor \cite{Oda_2000} or special form of the scalar field potential \cite{Bazeia:2022vac,Guo:2023mki}.
+It could be the choice of a specific metric, including the warp factor~\cite{Oda_2000} or a special form of the scalar field potential~\cite{Bazeia:2022vac}.
+A pure geometric approach based on $f(R)$ gravity in 5D is performed in~\cite{Guo:2023mki} where a substantial number of bibliographic sources can be found.